robb1e/agenda/README.md

 ## Starting

-You need to set FOURSQUARE_KEY and FOURSQUARE_SECRET in your environment to use the authentication parts of the application.
+You need to set FOURSQUARE_KEY, FOURSQUARE_SECRET, FACEBOOK_KEY and FACEBOOK_SECRET in your environment to use the authentication parts of the application.

 ## Heroku